GarboMuffin/muffin.ink/content/blog/2025-04-12-bananatron/index.md

 We created our own auditing tool called Bananatron.
 It is [open source on GitHub](https://github.com/GarboMuffin/bananatron).

-We follow a similar to idea to Inspectron of instrumenting Electron APIs to identify unsafe configuration.
+We follow a similar idea to Inspectron of instrumenting Electron APIs to identify unsafe configuration.
 Our contribution is that we use a "dynamic" approach that does not involve recompiling Electron.
 We instead patch Electron APIs at runtime using JavaScript code before the application starts.

 For instance, this is the code for Bananatron's instrumentation for `shell.openExternal`: